 - Cutting back on bottle feeds for a while to get breastfeeding back on track and see the ideas in How to Get Baby Back to the Breast

 - If you are using a bottle to top up your baby due to low weight gain, and they are starting to fuss at the breast The “Finish at the Breast” Method of Supplementation described by Diana West and Lisa Marasco may be useful.
 This involves returning your baby to the breast to finish off their feed after having their top up.
 They then associate the breast with feeling full and may have more patience for a slower flow.
 Once your baby is gaining well and is stronger he may be able to take his supplement with a supplemental nursing system at the breast.

 My baby has nipple confusion

-Bottle feeding could undermine breastfeeding if using a bottle changes the way a baby breastfeeds or if a baby begins to prefer a bottle due to a faster flow of milk.
-There are lots of ways to try to make a bottle feed more like a breastfeed and reduce nipple confusion or bottle preference.
-Some babies will happily switch between breast and bottle without any problems but others can begin to suck differently at the breast.
+Although some babies will happily switch between breast and bottle without any problems, bottle feeding can undermine breastfeeding if using a bottle changes the way a baby breastfeeds or if a baby begins to prefer a bottle due to a faster flow of milk.
+There are lots of ways to try to make a bottle feed more like a breastfeed and reduce bottle preference or nipple confusion.
 Cup feeding or breastfeeding with a supplemental nursing system can be alternative options to consider for supplementing a baby.